barkha2025/Barkha2025/README.md

 <h1>Hi 👋, I'm Barkha Barman</h1>

 <h2>A passionate Data Science enthusiast.</h2>

--🔭 I’m currently working on Earthquake Prediction using LSTM Deep Learning
+-🔭 I’m currently working on Earthquake Prediction using LSTM Deep Learning.

 -🌱 I’m currently learning Gen AI, LLM, RAG.

 -👨‍💻 All of my projects are available at https://barkha2025.github.io/

--💬 Ask me about Data Science
+-💬 Ask me about Data Science.

 -📫 How to reach me barkhabarman01@gmail.com
 <h2>🚀 Languages and Tools I Use</h2>